 In Ampthill three facilities supported the work of the military hospitals at Kempston, Woburn and Wrest Park.

 Ampthill V.A.D.
-Hospital – probably at Wilmington Lodge (on Dunstable / Oliver St)
+Hospital* – Wilmington Lodge on the corner of Dunstable Street

 Ampthill House Convalescent Hospital – residence of Mr Anthony Wingfield